Exhbt/ios-dev-assignment/README.md

 ### What to do
 * Please create a simple app with a popup displayed on a screen.
-* The popup is displayed in bottom of the screen and has the half height of screen.
+* The popup is displayed in bottom of the screen.
+* Height of the popup is dynamic and at least the half of the screen.
 * The popup can be expanded and collapsed based on user interaction (Please view screenshots for more info)
+* When the popup is expanded, height should be dynamic to its content.
 * Please follow a dynamic approach (re-usable components) to create the UI.
 * Please follow best practises on committing, pushing your code.
 * Please create a new branch before starting working on the assignment.